 - 1. Demonstrate appropriate behavior and respect, with the use of anatomical models and structures, through compliance with all laboratory policies as set forth in the course syllabus.
-(7D4, 7D5) - 2.
+(7D4, 7D5)) - 2.
 Explain anatomical relationships using appropriate terminology during class, laboratory, and on exams. - 3.
 Compare and contrast epithelial, connective, muscle, and nervous tissues. - 4.
 Identify and explain the significance of the skeletal system including bone nomenclature, location, characteristic features, and relationships to each other.
 (7D19v) - 5.
-Identify the muscles of the upper extremities, including muscle origin, insertions, action, nerve and blood supply. - 6.
+Identify the muscles of the upper and lower extremities, including muscle origin, insertions, action, nerve and blood supply. - 6.
 Identify and explain the relationships of the vascular systems supplying the upper and lower extremities. - 7.
 Diagram and explain the significance of the brachial plexus and its terminal branches. - 8.
 Combine the relationship of the terminal branches of the brachial plexus with muscle innervation and functional movement. - 9.
 Identify and explain joint morphology, classification and supportive structures including ligament, cartilage, and bursa. - 10.
-Identify and explain selected body organ systems structures, location, relationships and function.
-(7D18)
+Identify and explain selected body organ systems structures, location, relationships and function.(7D18)

-- 11. Identify and describe the cardiovascular and respiratory systems and their coverings including structure, location, function and anatomical relationships. - 12.
-Integrate neurological, musculoskeletal, morphological and vascular systems for the production of movement and function.
-(7D19e,k,n,p,v) - 13.
-Combine muscular action with neurological innervation to determine neuromuscular deficits when given specific case studies. - 14.
-Compare and contrast straight plain muscular actions with actions of muscles found during functional mobility. - 15.
+- 11. Integrate neurological, musculoskeletal, morphological and vascular systems for the production of movement and function.
+(7D19e,k,n,p,v) - 12.
+Combine muscular action with neurological innervation to determine neuromuscular deficits when given specific case studies. - 13.
+Compare and contrast straight plain muscular actions with actions of muscles found during functional mobility. - 14.
 Compare and contrast histological characteristics for various anatomical structures.

-Course Content:
+Course Structure:

-Lectures in this course will cover detailed description of gross human anatomy including structure and function.
+Lectures in this course will cover detailed description of gross human anatomy and function.